awesome-unipr/.github/profile/README.md

-# Organizzation to store notes for all the student of University of Parma
+# Organizzation to store notes for all the students of University of Parma

 It's preferred the TeX format for the note submition.